Published on: Dec 6, 2019

 As mentioned, even though Canada is one of the safest countries in the world, you still need to be careful, especially when hitchhiking.
 You will be traveling with a stranger, and the best thing you can do is bring a pepper spray with you or a knife to help yourself in case something terrible happens.

 When traveling, you often want everything that you need to be in your bag.
 However, you need to realize that some drivers will more likely not to offer you a ride if they see you with a lot of backpacks.
 It is not convenient for them that your things will consume all the spaces in their car.
 (Related: The Best Travel Purses for 2019)

 Look Nice And Presentable – First Impressions Last

 Most people in Canada are not judgmental.
 But they surely would not want a stranger who looks grumpy and dirty riding in their car.
 Try to look friendly and presentable as much as possible.
-This way, you will increase your chances that someone will let you hitch a ride.
+In this way, you will increase your chance that someone will hitch you a ride.

 Enjoy The Ride